-The statewide comprehensive traffic safety program at Kean University will be funded for a second year.
-Kean University will continue working closely with the traffic safety community to sponsor training and develop traffic safety/driver education educational curricula and a parent/teen driving orientation program.
-Crash Investigation training as well as development of the Crash I curriculum and course materials will be supported under this task.
+Crash Investigation training as well as development of the Crash Investigation curriculum and course materials will be supported under this task.
 A series of Crash Investigation courses, developed by Northwestern University, Center for Public Safety, will be scheduled and taught by local law enforcement instructors at the 16 local police academies throughout the State.
-A total of 24 courses will be held between January and September 2011.
+A total of 24 courses will be held between January and September 2012 for 500 police officers.
 Approximately 25 to 30 students per session are expected to attend the following courses: Crash Investigation I and II and Vehicle Dynamics.
+Regional Crash Data Retrieval Technician training will also be held for 60 police officers.